 Ask your health care provider any questions you may have about how to use Simponi.

 - Simponi may cause dizziness or vision changes.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Simponi with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Do NOT use more than the recommended dose or use for longer than prescribed without checking with your doctor.

 - Simponi may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
-Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.
+Tell your doctor if you notice signs of infection such as fever, sore throat, rash, or chills.

-- Simponi may increase the risk of developing blood cancer (eg, leukemia, lymphoma) and other types of cancer.
+- Simponi may increase the risk of developing certain types of cancer (eg, leukemia, lymphoma, skin cancer).
 This may be fatal in some cases.
 Discuss any questions or concerns with your doctor.
 Tell your doctor if you have ever had cancer.
 Contact your doctor right away if you develop symptoms of leukemia or lymphoma, such as unusual bruising, unusual lumps or swelling (eg, in your neck, armpit, or groin), night sweats, recurring fever, unusual tiredness or weakness, persistent unexplained itching, or unexplained weight loss.

 - A rare type of cancer called HSTCL has been reported in patients using TNF blockers.
 These cases have been fatal.
 Most of these cases occurred in teenagers or young adults.
 Most of these patients had Crohn disease or ulcerative colitis.
 Patients who developed this cancer were usually using Simponi along with certain other medicines (azathioprine, 6-mercaptopurine).
 Tell your doctor if you have or have ever had any type of cancer.
 Tell your doctor right away if you develop stomach pain or tenderness, fever, night sweats, or unexplained weight loss.